raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 ### Create a flow chart

 + Take a fresh sheet of paper or find a clean area on your whiteboard (be sure to copy or take a photo of your first picture before you erase anything).
 Reconfigure the steps and flow into a more ordered diagram, maybe running clockwise around the paper or starting at the top and working downwards.
-Try a few different versions and see which one is the most easy to follow.
+Try a few different versions and see which one is the easiest to follow.
 Include a ‘start’ and ‘end’ block to make it very clear where the program begins and finishes.
 Are there any actions that you need to perform at these stages?
 The final result is what is called a flow chart: a diagram of all of a program’s tasks, in the right order, that doesn’t contain any actual programming language commands.

 ![](images/Astro_Pi_Educator_Focus_Graphics_V6d.png)